89luca89/pakkero/README.md

 In both cases (but mainly the first) it is possible to see when the launcher stops and the payload starts.
-This is really not a problem, because the offset of garbage is bot preponed and postponed to the payload, and the "secret number" of when it starts is kept inside the launcher in an obfuscated form (like shown before)
+This is really not a problem, because the offset of garbage is both preponed **and** postponed to the payload, and the "secret number" of when it starts is kept inside the launcher in an obfuscated form (like shown before)

+This is obviously vulnerable to static analysis, reversing the binary will reveal the secret, all the launcher part is dedicated to the implementation of a series of measures to **block dynamic analysis** and try to force static analysis.

 ## Part 2: the launcher